 Another option to earn an income is to join an affiliate sales scheme.

 There are many different programmes you can sign up to depending on what your website is about.
 The common one that you’ll probably see on websites is the Amazon programme.
-I find Amazon great, I use personally for my hiking and camping gear, which you may have spotted a few items in on my Shop page.
+I find Amazon great, I use personally for my hiking and camping gear, which you may have spotted a few items in on my Hiking and Travel resources page.

-There are plenty of other programmes you can join, some brands have their own schemes but many are part of programmers for example, Awin and ShareASale.
+There are plenty of other programmes you can join, some brands have their own schemes but many are part of programmes, for example, Awin and ShareASale.

-Other ways you can make an income include:
+Here are a few other ways you can make an income from your blog

 - Writing sponsored posts (for example, accommodation, tours, products, destinations and experiences)